-Emerald Dwarf Rasboras (Microrasbora erythromicron) - 1/2 inch - Tank-raised!
+Emerald Dwarf Rasbora (Microrasbora erythromicron) - 1/2 inch - TANK-RAISED SCHOOL!

 * For the safety of our animals, we now ship live fish exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout *

 These little beauties are an attractive pink/orange color and feature brilliant turquoise stripes that run vertically along their sides.

 Our Emerald Dwarf Rasboras are tank-raised!
 We are one of the only suppliers in the US that offers tank-raised Emerald Dwarf Rasboras.

 Emerald Dwarf Rasboras are tiny little fish with lots of spunk!
 They usually feature a beautiful coral pink or sun-kissed orange coloration, but what really makes them stand out is the striking turquoise green stripes along their sides that glow brilliantly under any lighting (these stripes may appear more purple in color on some fish).
 They also have a dark spot at the base of their caudal fin.
 Males tend to be a bit smaller than the females and have red or orange fins, while females have clear fins and are a bit less colorful than their male counterparts.
 Their diminutive size makes them perfect for nano tanks!